VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

 import matplotlib.pyplot as plt
 ```

-## Simulate reward
+## Simulating reward for Vowpal Wabbit

-In the real world, we will have to learn Tom and Anna's preferences for articles as we observe their interactions.
-Since this is a simulation, we will have to define Tom and Anna's preference profile.
-The reward that we provide to the learner will follow this preference profile.
-Our hope is to see if the learner can take better and better decisions as we see more samples which in turn means we are maximizing the reward.
+In the real world, we must learn Tom and Anna’s preferences for articles as we observe their interactions.
+Since this is a simulation, we must define Tom and Anna’s preference profile.

+The reward that we provide to the learner follows this preference profile.
+We hope to see if the learner can make better and better decisions as we see more samples, which in turn means we are maximizing the reward.

-We will also modify the reward function in a few different ways and see if the CB learner picks up the changes.
-We will compare the CTR with and without learning.
+To accomplish this, we need to modify the reward function in a few different ways and see if the contextual bandit learner picks up the changes.
+Then, we compare the CTR with and without learning.

-VW optimizes to minimize **cost which is negative of reward**.
-Therefore, we will always pass negative of reward as cost to VW.
+Vowpal Wabbit optimizes to minimize cost, which is negative of reward.

+Therefore, **we always pass negative of reward as cost to Vowpal Wabbit.**

 ```python
 # VW tries to minimize loss/cost, therefore we will pass cost as -reward
 USER_LIKED_ARTICLE = -1.0
 USER_DISLIKED_ARTICLE = 0.0
 ```

-The reward function below specifies that Tom likes politics in the morning and music in the afternoon whereas Anna likes sports in the morning and politics in the afternoon.
-It looks dense but we are just simulating our hypothetical world in the format of the feedback the learner understands: cost.
+The reward function below specifies that Tom likes politics in the morning and music in the afternoon.
+Anna likes sports in the morning and politics in the afternoon.
+It looks dense, but we are simulating a hypothetical world in the format of the feedback the learner understands — cost.

 If the learner recommends an article that aligns with the reward function, we give a positive reward.
-In our simulated world this is a click.
+In our simulation, this is a click:

 ```python
 def get_cost(context,action):